-Computers, mobiles and other electronic devices penetrated our lives and changed them in the way that nobody expected.
+Computers, mobiles, and other electronic devices penetrated our lives and changed them in a way that nobody expected.
 The healthcare field is not an exception.
 Many people know that cybersecurity is important, but few are aware of the effective utilization of these gadgets.
 Raising people’s awareness is a difficult task.
-Provision of cybersecurity, such as protection of internal data is becoming more important.
+The provision of cybersecurity, such as the protection of internal data, is becoming more important.
 In this article, we offer ten tips to help enhance cybersecurity in healthcare.
-Hopefully, these 10 tips will help handle the devices in a more effective manner.
+Hopefully, these ten tips will help handle the devices more effectively.

 Tip 1: Pay Attention to Protection

-In addition, portable gadgets are exposed to electromagnetic interference to a greater extent if compared to stationary devices.
-As a result, the information stored in these devices can be damaged.
-Besides, portable devices can be used outside a clinic and anyone can steal confidential information about clients.
-Therefore, users should take actions to prevent unauthorized intervention.
+In addition, portable gadgets are exposed to electromagnetic interference to a greater extent than stationary devices.
+As a result, the information stored on these devices can be damaged.
+Besides, portable devices can be used outside a clinic, and anyone can steal confidential information about clients.
+Therefore, users should take action to prevent unauthorized intervention.
 The following typical weak points in healthcare cybersecurity should be addressed:

 - Protection of wireless transmission of data.
-Special attention should be paid to wireless transmission of data.
+Special attention should be paid to the wireless transmission of data.
 The loss of data often occurs during data transmission.
-Therefore, transmission of electronic health data should be performed without encryption as recommended by cybersecurity experts.
+Therefore, electronic health data transmission should be performed without encryption, as recommended by cybersecurity experts.

-- Develop health care cybersecurity guidance and mitigation strategies.
+- Develop health care, cybersecurity guidance, and mitigation strategies.
 Data transmission performed with the help of mobile devices is risky.
 It would be better not to use this method to transport data despite its convenience.
 Also, each healthcare facility should develop its own guidelines regarding healthcare cybersecurity and related mitigation strategies based on national guidance.
 Additionally, data should be encrypted – the cost of encryption is less than the cost of mitigating a breach of data.
-Hard drive with important healthcare information on the clinic’s laptop should be encrypted if the device is replaced out of a secure area.
+A hard drive with important healthcare information on the clinic’s laptop should be encrypted if the device is replaced out of a secure area.
 As many employees tend to work from home these days, an appropriate health care cybersecurity policy should be developed to protect patients’ personal data.
-Workers should understand that they are responsible for data security even if they work at home.
+Workers should understand that they are responsible for data security, even if they work at home.

 Tip 2: Use Appropriate Anti-Virus Software

 Small healthcare offices and clinics often become victims of hackers through viruses.
 Even computers equipped with the latest cybersecurity updates may be at risk of a hacker attack because of undetected flaws.
-Also, outside sources like flash drives, email, CDs or web downloads can pose a threat of infection with various viruses.
+Also, outside sources like flash drives, emails, CDs, or web downloads can threaten infection with various viruses.
 Therefore, using products that provide updated protection is important.
 Different types of anti-virus software like ESET NOD32 Antivirus or Kaspersky are widely available on the internet.
 This anti-virus software is reliable and affordable.

 Many healthcare facilities started to use electronic healthcare records (EHR) for more accurate data recording.
 Hence, the importance of updating anti-virus software is increasing.
-Besides, new viruses and malware are created continuously and vendors should make regular updates of anti-virus software on all devices.
+Besides, new viruses and malware are created continuously, and vendors should regularly update anti-virus software on all devices.
 It’s easy to do because anti-virus software generates reminders related to the updates automatically.
-Making these updates is important because data may be destroyed, defaced or simply stolen by attackers without using anti-virus software.
+Making these updates is important because data may be destroyed, defaced, or stolen by attackers without using anti-virus software.
 But how to recognize whether a computer is infected?